RastreatorTeam/rastreator/README.md

         - lateral\_movement/
         - persistence/
         - privilege\_escalation/
-    - path/
+    - right/

-The audit/ directory is categorized by tactics (mapping the Mitre ATT&CK Framework).
-As you can imagine, executing queries in one of theses categories provides results to achieve or detect that tactical goal in a domain.<br/>
+The tactic/ directory contains query files categorized by the tactics defined in the Mitre ATT&CK Framework.
+Executing statements in one of these categories provides results to achieve or detect that tactical goal in a domain.<br/>
-The path/ directory is focused on query files to detect interesting control rights of a given start/end node.<br/>
+The right/ directory contains query files to detect interesting control rights of a given start/end node.<br/>
 We encourage everyone, from a Red or Blue Team perspective, to collaborate and share with us their Cypher statements or query files to improve the collection of query files.